cpp597455873/gitaly-proto/README.md

 1. It is encouraged to put comments (starting with `//`) in .proto files.
     Please put comments on their own lines.
 This will cause them to be treated as documentation by the protoc compiler.
+1. When choosing an RPC name don't use the service name as context.
+    Good: `service CommitService { rpc CommitExists }`.
+Bad:
+    `service CommitService { rpc Exists }`.

 ## Contributing